Asia Journalism Fellowship

-IPS and Temasek Foundation International (TFI) are hosts of the Asia Journalism Fellowship (AJF), a programme that brings journalists from across Asia to Singapore for three months of learning and exchange.
+Institute of Policy Studies (IPS) and Temasek Foundation (TF) are hosts of the Asia Journalism Fellowship (AJF), a programme that brings journalists from across Asia to Singapore for three months of learning and exchange.
 The Fellowship is awarded to around 15 Asian journalists every year, and is a highly prized mid-career programme for outstanding media professionals.
 The programme complements IPS’ research on media developments in Singapore.

 The AJF was launched in 2009 and received its first group of Fellows in the same year.
-It was initiated by Temasek Foundation International to build bridges between Asian journalists, and hosted until 2016 by the Wee Kim Wee School of Communication and Information at Nanyang Technological University.
+It was initiated by TF to build bridges between Asian journalists, and hosted until 2016 by the Wee Kim Wee School of Communication and Information at Nanyang Technological University.

 The Director of the Fellowship is Mr Alan John, who was the programme’s co-Director since 2015.
 He was formerly Deputy Editor of The Straits Times, retiring in September 2015 after 35 years at the paper.

-The tenth round of the AJF will take place in Singapore from 16 July to 5 October 2018.
-Applications are open from 28 February to 30 March 2018.
+The eleventh round of the AJF will take place in Singapore from 15 July to 4 October 2019.

 Please visit the AJF website for more information.